Matt Damon: 2000–2008: Worldwide recognition

 Later in 2005, he appeared as an energy analyst in the geopolitical thriller Syriana alongside George Clooney and Jeffrey Wright.
 The film focuses on petroleum politics and the global influence of the oil industry.
-Damon says starring in the film broadened his understanding of the oil industry and that he hoped the people would talk about the film afterward.
+Damon says starring in the film broadened his understanding of the oil industry and that he hoped people would talk about the film.
 Peter Travers of Rolling Stone was mainly impressed with Clooney's acting, but also found Damon's performance "whiplash".
-In 2006, Damon joined Robert De Niro in The Good Shepherd as a career CIA officer, and played an undercover mobster working for the Massachusetts State Police in Martin Scorsese's The Departed, a remake of the Hong Kong police thriller Infernal Affairs.
+In 2006, Damon joined Robert De Niro in The Good Shepherd as a career CIA agent, and played an undercover mobster working for the Massachusetts State Police in Martin Scorsese's The Departed, a remake of the Hong Kong police thriller Infernal Affairs.
 Assessing his work in the two films, Manohla Dargis of The New York Times wrote that Damon has the unique "ability to recede into a film while also being fully present, a recessed intensity, that distinguishes how he holds the screen."
 The Departed received critical acclaim and won the Academy Award for Best Picture.

-According to Forbes in August 2007, Damon was the most bankable star of the actors reviewed, his last three films at that time averaged US$29 at the box office for every dollar he earned.
-Damon had an uncredited cameo in Francis Ford Coppola's Youth Without Youth (2007) and another cameo in the 2008 Che Guevara biopic Che.
-While he was working on the Bourne films, Damon declined an offer from James Cameron to star in his upcoming film Avatar, as he did not want to break his Bourne contract.
+According to Forbes in August 2007, Damon was the most bankable star of the actors reviewed.
+His last three films at that time averaged $29 at the box office for every dollar he earned.
+Two of his major releases in 2007 were the films Ocean's Thirteen and The Bourne Ultimatum, the third installments of their respective series.
+Both films earned more than $300 million at the box office.
+Damon had an uncredited cameo in Francis Ford Coppola's Youth Without Youth (2007) and another in the 2008 Che Guevara biopic Che.
+While working on the Bourne films, Damon declined an offer from James Cameron to star in his upcoming film Avatar, as he did not want to break his Bourne contract.
 Cameron offered Damon 10% of the profits for the film, which went on to become the most successful of all time.
-Damon said later: "I will go down in history… you will never meet an actor who turned down more money."
+Damon said later: "I will go down in history... you will never meet an actor who turned down more money."